PaloAltoNetworks/cis-benchmarks/README.md

 To get the full benefit of this assessment, API access to the NGFW is required.
-This allows the solution to query active system information such license states and the currently installed list of PAN-DB URL categories.
+This allows the solution to query active system information such as license states and the currently installed list of PAN-DB URL categories.

 API access can be direct to the NGFW or accessed through Panorama using the